Showing the value of your Splunk deployment

 Measure support time and grade on a scale

-- Group A wrote a power shell to pull exactly what they needed and maintained the app themselves so the support group didn't have to.
+- Group A wrote a PowerShell script to pull exactly what they needed and maintained the app themselves so the support group didn't have to.
 Support time was trivial.

 - Group B spent less time learning and relied on the support group to build tooling for them.
 Support and training time was greater.